-Mr. Rogne played a pivotal role as an active board member from 2008 until 2023 in turning Apptix ASA from a state of virtual bankruptcy to its current status as Carasent ASA, with a market capitalization of 1.25 million NOK.
-Currently, he serves as a board member of Appear AS and as the Chairman of the Board at Muybridge AS.
+Mr. Rogne played a pivotal role as an active board member from 2008 until 2023 in turning Apptix ASA from a state of virtual bankruptcy to its current status as Carasent ASA.
+Currently, he serves as a board member of Appear AS.
 Mr. Rogne holds an MBA from the University of San Diego and a Bachelor of Business Degree from the Oslo School of Business Administration.